SlimeKnights/slimeknights.github.io/projects.md

       description="A simple tea mod made for /u/Pickles256 on Reddit!"
     %}
     {% include project.html
-      name="inspirations" latest="1.19.2"
-      author="KnightMiner"
-      description="Inspirations is a mod for Minecraft adding various smaller features to the game.
-The design is targeted towards vanilla, so instead of game changing features there are many smaller changes. "
-    %}
-    {% include project.html
       name="animal-crops" title="Animal Crops" latest="1.18.2"
       author="KnightMiner" github="AnimalCrops"
       description="Adds seeds which over time grow into farm animals."
-    %}
-    {% include project.html
-      name="ceramics" latest="1.18.2"
-      author="KnightMiner"
-      description="Originally inspired by the clay bucket from Iguana Tinker Tweaks, this mod simply added a clay bucket, but now it adds quite a few other features made from clay to both improve the early game and be used in long term builds."
     %}
     {% include project.html
       name="simple-absorption" title="Simple Absorption" latest="1.18.2"